Welcome to the Website of the Independent Monitor of Takata and the Coordinated Remedy Program

 On November 3, 2015, Takata entered into a Consent Order and Coordinated Remedy Order with the U.S. National Highway Traffic Safety Administration (“NHTSA”) regarding Takata’s manufacture and sale of ammonium nitrate airbags.
-To date, ruptured Takata airbag inflators have caused at least 11 deaths and more than 180 injuries in the United States.
+To date, ruptured Takata airbag inflators have caused at least 15 deaths and more than 220 injuries in the United States.
 Under the Consent Order and Coordinated Remedy Order, Takata was ordered by NHTSA to accelerate its ongoing recall of defective airbags.
 The Coordinated Remedy Order directs Takata and the affected vehicle manufacturers to prioritize their remedy programs based on risk, and establishes a schedule by which they must have sufficient parts on hand to remedy the defects for all affected vehicles.
 The Coordinated Remedy Order also establishes a Coordinated Remedy Program under which NHTSA will oversee the supply of remedy parts and manage future recalls with the assistance of the Independent Monitor.
-Nearly 70 million Takata airbag inflators are or will be under recall in the United States by 2019.
+In the United States, tens of millions of vehicles from 19 affected vehicle manufacturers contain unrepaired defective airbag inflators under recall.

 Make A Report to the Independent Monitor